-In 1882, the US Government created a reservation for the Havasupai of 518 acres at the bottom of the canyon, an area five miles long and 12 miles wide.
-The Havasupai struggled greatly since they relied heavily on seasonal migrations between the canyon floor and the plateau above, and the government-restricted boundaries took away nearly 90 percent of their original land.
+In 1882, the U.S. Government created a reservation for the Havasupai of 518 acres at the bottom of the canyon, an area five miles long and 12 miles wide.
+The Havasupai struggled greatly since they relied heavily on seasonal migrations between the canyon floor and the plateau above, and the government-restricted boundaries took away nearly 90% of their original land.
 This new restriction to only the lower area bordering Havasu Creek restricted their subsistence and economic endeavors.
-It also offered far too little land to farm to support the growing people group.
+It also offered far too little land to farm to support the growing tribe.
 Finally after many years of lobbying and even fighting off a government proposal to take over the reservation, the Havasupai regained their land.
-In 1975, Congress banded together and reallocated nearly 185,000 acres back to the tribe.
+In 1975, Congress reallocated nearly 185,000 acres back to the tribe.
 Today the Havasupai rely heavily on tourism to support their reservation and have roughly 650 living members.

 Hualapai Tribe in the Grand Canyon